lamdao/sdvr/README.md

 ### Build

-This project can be compiled using Visual Studio 13 or above.
+This project can be compiled using Visual Studio 13 or higher.
 It also has Makefile for cross compiling with mingw32/64 in Linux system (tested on Fedora 22 with ming64-gcc 5.1.0).
 The Makefile can be modified easily to use with MinGW on M$ Windows as well.